Skip to main content

 Need-to-know logistical and cultural information before you touch down.

-Because Vietnam is over 1,600 kilometers long, there is no single "perfect" time to visit the entire country without encountering mixed weather.
+No, there is no single perfect time to visit the entire country without encountering mixed weather, because Vietnam stretches over 1,600 kilometers long.

 The North (Hanoi, Sapa, Halong): Experiences four distinct seasons.
 Winter (Dec-Feb) can be surprisingly freezing and misty, while Summer is hot and stormy.
 Spring (Mar-Apr) and Autumn (Sep-Nov) are ideal.